janosh/blog/content/posts/2019-03-19~google-maps+react-hooks/google-maps+react-hooks.md

 `link.coords` should be an object of the same structure as `center`, i.e. with `lat` and `lng` keys for the latitude and longitude at which to display each marker.

-Note that the `onMount` function must be curried since the `Map` component itself passes in the `map` object on which to apply `onMount`.
+Note that the `onMount` function must be [curried](https://en.wikipedia.org/wiki/Currying) since the `Map` component itself passes in the `map` object on which to apply `onMount`.

 ## Optimization

-By default, when using the `Map` component it will rerender whenever the parent component rerenders.
-Not only does this waste computation since there's no need to rerender the map if its props didn't change, even more importantly, it also ruins the user experience since the map will jump back to its initial `center` and `zoom` on every rerender.
+By default, the `Map` component will rerender whenever the parent component rerenders.
+There are two problems with this.
+First, it wastes computation since there's no need to rerender the map if its props didn't change.
+Second and even more importantly, it ruins the user experience since the map will jump back to its initial `center` and `zoom` on every rerender.
 To prevent this, you can easily create a memoized map with the `useCallback` hook:

 ```js{1,4,9}:title=src/app.js
 import React, { useCallback } from 'react'